open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/ios/ios.md

 - Conference recording is not supported.
 - Subscribe streams with audio/video only option is not supported.
-- Bitrate control is not supported.
-It may costs up to 2Mbps per connection.
 - If you create multiple `LocalCameraStream`s with different resolutions, previous streams will be black.

 # 9 Video codecs {#section9}
 Both VP8 and H.264 are supported.
-H.264 is only supported in iOS 8 or later.

 # 10 Video frame filter {#section10}
 Video frame filter allows app to modify captured video frames before sending to video sink or encoder.